-Zato Novo is a computational design studio that creates learning machines.
-We juxtapose human-centric interface design with data-centric system design.
-As digital architects we model the mathematical flow and evolution of data through systems and logic just as physical architects model the flow of people through buildings and space.
+Zato Novo engages in computational research and development to solve problems in alternative finance (P2P lending, hedge funds) and social media.
+We juxtapose human-centric interface design with data-centric system design As digital architects we model the mathematical flow and evolution of data through systems and logic just as physical architects model the flow of people through buildings and space.
 Our products and services focus on deriving Foresight From Insight.
 We accomplish this by applying a combination of mathematical models plus soft real-time systems to solve problems related to information overload and noise reduction, as well as decision support and optimization.

 We use design in the broadest sense, representing an optimization process amongst competing constraints.
 In engineering design, the tradeoff is between efficiency and simplicity, whereas in product design it is between form and function.
 Computational engineers must design models that optimize between generalizability and accuracy.

 Zato Novo was founded by Brian Lee Yung Rowe as a vehicle for novel research and development.
-In addtion to in-house research, our work for clients include creating models to forecast consumer spending for a mobile banking startup and identifying and classifying legal clauses within contracts for a law firm.
+In addtion to in-house research, our work for clients include:

-Brian is also a professor at the CUNY School of Professional Studies, where he teaches mathematics and data analysis for the M.S. in Data Analytics program as well as the B.S. in Information Systems.
-He is currently writing a book "Modeling Data With Functional Programming In R" to be published in late 2014/early 2015 by Chapman & Hall/CRC Press.
+Brian is also a professor at the CUNY School of Professional Studies, where he teaches various courses in mathematics, predictive analytics, machine learning, and big data for the M.S. in Data Analytics program.
+He is currently writing a book "Modeling Data With Functional Programming In R" to be published by Chapman & Hall/CRC Press.

 The Internet is alive with conversation.
 Everyone is sharing, giving their opinion, and making their voice heard.
 But whose voice do you listen to?
 Without proper tools, all these conversations can be an overwhelming cacophony of meaningless noise.